 Your body may respond to the same strain differently at different times in your life.

-- Use a condom each time you have sex.
-Condoms don’t provide complete protection against HPV and other STIs, but correct use during oral, vaginal, and anal sex can dramatically decrease your risk.
+- Use a condom or other barrier method correctly and consistently.
+Condoms and other barrier methods don’t provide complete protection against HPV and other STIs, but correct use during oral, vaginal, and anal sex can dramatically decrease your risk.

-- Don’t douche.
+- Avoid douching.
 Douching removes bacteria from the vagina that can help keep HPV and other STIs at bay.

-The HPV vaccine helps prevent strains known to cause genital, anal, or oral warts, as well as certain cancers.
+The HPV vaccine helps prevent strains known to cause genital, anal, or oral warts and certain cancers.

-The U.S. Food and Drug Administration (FDA) approved three HPV vaccines:
+The Food and Drug Administration (FDA) has approved three HPV vaccines:

 - Gardasil 9

-The vaccine involves a series of two or three shots administered over the course of 6 months.
+While the FDA has approved all three, only Gardasil 9 (9vHPV) is distributed in the United States at this time.
+The vaccine involves a series of two or three shots administered over 6 months.

 You must receive the full course of medication in order to fully benefit from the vaccine.

-Most doctors recommend getting the HPV vaccine around age 11 or 12, or before becoming sexually active.
-However, you may still receive some benefit even after becoming sexually active.
+Most doctors recommend getting the HPV vaccine around age 11 or 12 or before becoming sexually active.
+However, you may still receive some benefits after becoming sexually active.

 The FDA has approved the HPV vaccine for adults up to age 45.

-If you’re older than age 45 and wondering if you may benefit from the HPV vaccine, talk to a doctor or other healthcare provider.
+If you’re over age 45 and wondering if you may benefit from the HPV vaccine, consult a doctor or other HCP.

-The vaccine only protects against HPV strains associated with warts and cancer.
+The vaccine protects against HPV strains associated with warts and cancer.